esito/ano-doc/docs/custom-code/overview-code-customization.md

 </td>
 <td>

-Contains all interfaces, ConfigUtil.java (reading/writing config.properties) and Log.java (Java logging).
-All interfaces and abstract classes are explained in the javadoc.
+Contains all interfaces, ConfigUtil.java (reading/writing config.properties)
+ and Log.java (Java logging).
+ All interfaces and abstract classes are explained in the Javadoc.

 </td>
 </tr>